aaronhma/algorithms/math/src/is-prime/README.md

 # Is $n$ prime?

+A prime number is

+- a natural number
+- greater than 1
+- a prime ($n$) itself
+- not a product of two smaller natural numbers

 ## The Problem

 Given a number $n$, return `true` if the number is prime and `false` if the number is not.